parkerd/statsd-zabbix-backend/README.md

 This plugin is primarily designed for use with logstash > statsd > zabbix pipline, but should work for getting data from any source into Zabbix.

 ### General
-Send your host:key separated by an underscore, for example: example.com_my.key:1|c
+Send your host:key separated by an underscore, for example: `host.example.com_my.key:1|c`

+Zabbix will receive data for host "host.example.com" on key "my.key".

 ### Logstash
 Logstash automatically converts hostnames like example.com to example_com.
-This backend will convert all _ in both hostname and key to . before sending to zabbix, but it should also work as expected to use . as the key separator in your logstash config.
+Using the general example, logstash would send: `logstash.host_example_com.my_key:1|c`

+Underscores are converted back to periods, so Zabbix will receive data for host "host.example.com" on key "my.key".

 ## Issues
 I have only tested using counters, but changes have been made so other metric types should work.